quitesimpleorg/looqs/HACKING.md

 # looqs - Hacking

 ## Introduction
-Without elaborating here, I hacked looqs because I was not satisfied with the state of desktop search on Linux.

-Originally a set of CLI python  scripts, it is now written in C++ and offers a GUI made using Qt.
-While a "web app" would have been an option, I prefer a desktop application for something like looqs.
-I chose Qt because I am more familiar with it than with any other GUI framework.
-To my knowledge, potential alternatives like GTK do not include as many "batteries" as Qt anyway, so the job presumably would have been harder there, at least for me.

-If you are interested in how to contribute, please see the file [CONTRIBUTING.md](CONTRIBUTING.md) which contains the instructions on how to submit patches etc.
+If you are interested on how to contribute, please see the file [CONTRIBUTING.md](CONTRIBUTING.md) which contains the instructions on how to submit patches etc.

 ## Security
 The architecture ensures that the parsing of documents and the preview generation is sandboxed by [exile.h](https://github.com/quitesimpleorg/exile.h). looqs uses a multi-process architecture to achieve this.